 This incident temporarily shut down the waste collection program for Sydney as well as the nation’s capital, causing unprecedented damage to the city’s economy.
 As this story shows, waste collection and waste disposal are two important processes for any society.

 Waste collection and waste disposal are necessary in order for a society to live.
 Without these processes, waste accumulates, becomes contaminated, and in some cases, causes pollution.

 Most countries have a system in place that provides citizens with methods for dealing with waste collection and waste disposal.
-For example, waste collection is provided through the facilities that provide waste disposal.
+For example, E Waste Sydney collection is provided through the facilities that provide waste disposal.
 Electronic waste is not considered hazardous waste because it doesn’t contain oxygen or flame, so it cannot be burned.
 The problem arises from the fact that electronic waste may not be recycled.

 Some countries have tried to encourage electronic waste collection by passing laws requiring businesses and residences to discard electronic equipment at the end of its useful life.
 For example, the European Union requires all member states to dispose of electronic waste in an environmentally responsible manner.

-Australia is one of many countries that have national legislation that bans the disposal of electronic waste if it was produced in compliance with applicable regulations.
+Australia is one of many countries that have national legislation that bans the disposal of E Waste Sydney if it was produced in compliance with applicable regulations.
 While the regulation does not specifically define “goods,” electronic waste collection and waste disposal is generally thought to mean equipment that is deactivated.

 Goods that are considered waste contain a battery, an electronic device, a CD or DVD player, a printer, or a computer.
 While all of these items can still be disposed of, including their batteries, electronic waste must be carefully handled.